chenster17/CSCFinalProject/doc/Sprint 4/RPM.md

 #163966711: Make Logo: A logo was designed for our website to be displayed on the front page.

-Implementing these features allowed us to finish the most common use case of this project, then made it look more appealing to the users.
+Implementing these features allowed us to finish the most common use case of this project, namely allowing users to create and then save builds of parts from the website, then made it look more appealing to the users.